 6. Take the required minimum distributions

-If you are a Nordstrom employee age 72 or older, you generally must take required minimum distributions (RMDs) from traditional IRAs and Nordstrom-sponsored retirement plans (special rules apply if you're still working and participating in Nordstrom's retirement plan).
+If you are an employee age 73 or older, you generally must take required minimum distributions (RMDs) from traditional IRAs and Nordstrom-sponsored retirement plans (special rules apply if you're still working and participating in Nordstrom's retirement plan).
 You have to make the withdrawals by the date required — the end of the year for most individuals.
 The penalty for failing to do so is substantial: 50% of the amount that wasn't distributed on time.
 As a fortune 500 employee, making these distributions in a timely manner is essential as to avoid the late penalty.

 7. Weigh year-end investment moves